daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 ![vmca-hybrid-1-10.png]({{site.baseurl}}/img/vmca-hybrid-1-10.png)

--Specify a location and name for the file and click finish. an "Export was successful" should appear.
+-Name it "Root.cer", place it to the location of your choice and click finish. an "Export was successful" should appear.

+Note that we will also need this cert later.

 -Start the "Group Policy Management" console and create a GPO linked to the domain with a descriptive name (Xav-CA Root CA).